GuiMarques98/fix10/DOCUMENT.md

 # Fix10.bat full documentation
-## for version 1.1.5
+## for version 1.2.0
-This document provides a list of the changes performed by Fix10.bat, as well as a detailed explanation for every one of them.
+This document provides a list of the changes performed by Fix10.bat, as well as a detailed explanation for each one of them.

-It is not known whether any of the changes are restricted to specific versions of Windows 10 (original, Anniversary, Creators, Fall Creators...) or editions (Home, Pro, Enterprise), but it is likely that some of the changes will not work on Home or Pro.
+For most of the changes, it is not known whether they are restricted to specific versions of Windows 10 (original, Anniversary, Creators, Fall Creators...) or editions (Home, Pro, Enterprise).
+If such information is known, it will be indicated for the affected changes.

 The documentation will be provided in sections ordered according to their order of appearance in the source code of the batch file itself.